isomerpages/moe-bukitviewpri/pages/Announcements.md

 permalink: /announcements/
 description: ""
 ---
-**1. Relocation of Bukit View Primary School to Bukit Batok West in January 2027** -
+**Relocation of Bukit View Primary School to Bukit Batok West in January 2027** -
  The Ministry of Education has announced on 9 Feb 2023 that Bukit View Primary School will relocate to a new campus at the junction of Bukit Batok West Avenue 5 and 8, in January 2027. [(Press Release)](https://www.moe.gov.sg/news/press-releases/20230209-new-schools-to-meet-demand-in-the-west-and-north-east-of-singapore)